 And that’s the larger point―sending something to your entire mailing list is always a risk.
 If you screw up, everyone you know―every client, friend, and prospect―receives a copy of it.
 So, make sure it’s great.

 If it’s just average, or if it doesn’t add value to their day or enhance their lives, consider whether it’s better to simply send nothing.
 No one’s going to notice its absence.
 But they will resent those who waste their time.

 It felt like they phoned it in.

-That’s understandable; 2022 has been a tough year, both intensely stressful and extraordinarily busy for most lawyers.
-So, I can understand why; perhaps they just didn’t have the bandwidth.
+That’s understandable; 2021 was a tough year, both intensely stressful and extraordinarily busy for most lawyers.
+So, perhaps they just didn’t have the bandwidth.
 I’d still have advised them to find a way to do it a bit better, or not do it at all.
 Take a year off.
 It’s OK.